Thanksgiving Through the Years in America

 A First Thanksgiving at Berkeley Plantation in Virginia

-However, these investors were men of faith as well as worldly businessmen and their written orders given to Captain Woodlief when he departed were that, upon a successful landing, they were to immediately drop to their knees and give thanks to God.
+However, these investors were men of faith as well as worldly businessmen.
+Their written orders given to Captain Woodlief when he departed were that, upon a successful landing, they were to immediately drop to their knees and give thanks to God.

 The Pilgrims and Colonial Times